Harald-U/kubernetes-handson/docs/lab8.md

 minikube dashboard
 ```

-It takes a moment to start, the it will open your browser:
+It takes a moment to start, then it will open your browser:

 ![](dashboard.png)